From Signed Networks to Group Graphs: Background

-\eea It useful to allow a \tsedef{trivial walk} $\Wcal_v$ of length zero which is the sequence of a single node $v$, so $\Wcal_v=(v)$.
-A \tsedef{closed walk} $\Ccal$ in a network (sometimes known as a \tsedef{circuit}) is a walk in which all the nodes in the closed walk are distinct except for the first and last.
+It useful to allow a \tsedef{trivial walk} $\Wcal_v$ of length zero which is the sequence of a single node $v$, so $\Wcal_v=(v)$.
+A \tsedef{closed walk} $\Ccal$ in a network (sometimes known as a \tsedef{circuit}) is a walk in which the first and last nodes are identical.
 More formally

 I define a \tsedef{cycle} $\Ccal^\mathrm{(cycle)}$ to be a closed walk where all the nodes are distinct except the first and last which are equal\footnote{It is redundant to include both the first and last nodes in the notation of a cycle as occurs here.
 However, to avoid additional notation I will simply use the notation for a walk to represent cycles.}, i.e.\